Relative Bias Under Imperfect Identification in Observational Causal Inference: Comparing the sensitivity of identification approaches

-Because of the common parametrization, it is possible to compare the TRV of different identification approaches.
-In an extreme case, If the TRV for one identification strategy is very small, while it relatively large for the others, then the identification approach may be much less robust to violations of its assumptions, and researchers should more carefully justify those assumptions.
-However, each TRV measures violations of different assumptions, and so when TRV values are closer, direct comparisons may be more difficult.
-We develop a benchmarking procedure for the TRV based on observed covariates in Section~\ref{sec-benchmarking} to aid in these comparisons.
+Because of the common parametrization, it is possible to compare the robustness values of different identification approaches.
+In an extreme case, if the RV for one identification strategy is very small, while it relatively large for the others, then this means that a smaller violation in the assumptions of that strategy could result in a substantial amount of bias; this can warrant caution in evaluating the credibility of the estimate from that strategy.
+However, each RV measures violations of different assumptions, and so when RV values are closer, direct comparisons may be more difficult.
+We develop a benchmarking procedure for the RV based on observed covariates in Section~\ref{sec-benchmarking} to aid in these comparisons.